-Home > Insights > Part 1 of 3: Q&A with Oracle’s VP, John Schiff.
+Home > Insights > Part 1 of 3: Q&A with JD Edwards’ John Schiff

-I was able to travel to Denver in early February to attend my first Oracle JD Edwards Partner Summit.
-This week-long conference is available exclusively to the Oracle Partner Network.
+I was able to travel to Denver in early February to attend my first Oracle JD Edwards Partner Summit, a week-long conference available exclusively to the Oracle Partner Network.
 It provided an excellent opportunity to learn how we can align with Oracle’s strategic direction and position ourselves among the partner community.

 At the conference, I had the privilege of sitting down for a Q&A session with Oracle’s Vice President of JD Edwards Business Development, John Schiff.
 Mr. Schiff was gracious enough to discuss his thoughts on a number of topics ranging from early upgrade adoption, new technology in JD Edwards (Mobility, IoT, Cloud), and “crystal ball” predictions of what we can expect in the technology space over the next decade.